-The present findings of aphid incidence during both the years were supported by the findings of Jat et al. (2006), Jandial and Kumar (2007), Hugar et al. (2008), Venkateswarlu et al. (2011) and Sahoo (2013) who reported that aphid population appeared from 52nd standard week, which disappeared after 10th standard week.
+The present findings of aphid incidence during both the years were supported by the findings of Jat et al. (2006),) Several workers reported that aphid population appeared from 52nd standard week, which disappeared after 10th standard week (Jandial & Kumar ,2007: Hugar et al., 2008: Venkateswarlu et al., 2011: Sahoo, 2013).
 The present investigation also get support from the findings of Pradhan et al. (2020) who observed that L. erysimi remain active from last week of December to 9th SMW.
-The results of Arvind (2021), Ram et al. (2022) and Dotasara et al. (2022) also confirm the present findings who reported that aphid L. erysimi incidence began in the 1st SMW and remained active up to 10th SMW.
+The results of Arvind (2021), Ram et al. (2022) and Dotasara et al. (2022) are also similar to the present findings who reported that aphid L. erysimi incidence began in the 1st SMW and remained active up to 10th SMW.

 The ladybird beetle population followed a similar pattern, appearing in the 1st SMW with 0.75 beetles per plant and peaking at 9.35 beetles per plant in the 6th SMW.
 The population declined thereafter, disappearing by the 10th SMW.
 Correlation analysis of lady bird beetles revealed a weak negative correlation with minimum temperature (r = -0.089) and a negligible positive correlation with maximum temperature (r = 0.166).
 Relative humidity showed a weak positive relationship (r = 0.193).
 The strong correlation (r = 0.937) between aphid and ladybird beetle populations further emphasizes the dependency of C. septempunctata on aphid availability.
 These results align with recent studies by Verma et al. (2023), who demonstrated that predator efficacy is maximized during moderate climatic conditions, with temperature and humidity playing secondary roles compared to prey availability.